By Bill Minahan | December 22, 2020 | 0 Comments

 As a result of the HIPAA Omnibus rule, healthcare organizations that require their business associates to access PHI must have a BAA to ensure HIPAA Privacy and Security Rules are met.
 Read more about HIPAA Privacy and Security Rules here.

-A BAA is a written arrangement between a health care organization and its business associates that highlights their commitment and lays the groundwork for protecting patient data.
+A BAA is a written arrangement between a health care organization and its business associates that highlights their commitment to security and lays the groundwork for protecting patient data.

 A BAA contract is not a suggestion for health care providers and their business associates—it’s the law.